NMDS-SC, intelligence, research and innovation

 Enabling employers to meet the new vision and priorities in adult social care

-A comprehensive overview of the size and structure of the adult social care sector.
-2014 reports will be available soon.
+Size and structure of the adult social care sector and workforce 2014

 The social care sector is changing and growing rapidly, which means it’s important that the sector has clear, robust evidence of its size and scale to help reinforce its position as a key employer of workers in the country.